robey/font-problems/README.md

 ### Header files

 "Header file" format is a C or Rust header file with one constant each for the glyph width (monospace only) and height, an array of cell data.
+You can use these to directly include a bitmap font in the source for your project.

 For proportional fonts, there's also an array of offsets for indexing.
 The cell data for character _n_ starts at `offset[n]` (inclusive) and goes through `offset[n + 1]` (exclusive))